du82/unfathoming/content/about/index.md

 ## Current occupation
 Seeking full-time employment

-## Hobbies and interests
-Programming

-## Travel experiences

 ## Personal values or philosophy
-- Privacy
-- Self-sovereignty
-- Freedom of speech, press, assembly
+I put Privacy above all else, because without it there is no freedom.
+Self-sovereignty is also very important to me, as well as the first ammendment rights.

 ## Political lean
 I am a libertarian with some aspects of agorism.
-I tend to anger moralists and
+Unless it interferes with my rights, I probably don't have an opinion on it.

 ## Fun facts or quirks

 ## Goals or aspirations

-## Volunteer work or causes supported

 ## Favorite books, movies, or music
 I like reading blogs and websites mostly, so here's a list of my favorites: [Trilema](https://trilema.com), [Gwern.net](https://gwern.net), [LessWrong](https://lesswrong.com)